Caral–Supe civilization: History of research

-The development of Caral-Supe is particularly remarkable for the apparent absence of an agricultural staple food.
+The development of Caral–Supe is particularly remarkable for the apparent absence of an agricultural staple food.
 However, recent studies increasingly dispute this and point to maize as a dietary backbone of this and later pre-Columbian civilizations.
 Moseley found a small number of maize cobs in 1973 at Aspero (also seen in site work in the 1940s and 1950s) but has since called the find "problematic".
 However, increasing evidence has emerged about the importance of maize in this period:

 For Beresford-Jones, his new research on the two nearby ancient coastal settlements of La Yerba, on the east bank of Ica River, Peru (Río Ica) was very important.
 This is not far from the southern Peruvian town of Ica.
-The earlier of these settlement was La Yerba II (7571–6674 Cal BP, or ca 5570-4670 BC).
+The earlier of these settlement was La Yerba II (7571–6674 Cal BP, or ca 5570–4670 BCE).
 When it was occupied, La Yerba II shell midden was situated rather close to the ancient surf line.
 This was not a permanently occupied site.

 A somewhat later site, La Yerba III, on the other hand, was a permanently occupied settlement, and shows a population that was an order of magnitude greater than earlier.
 Obsidian debitage was abundant at La Yerba III, as opposed to earlier.
 This suggests an increasing interaction extending to the highlands where obsidian was procured.

 The population of La Yerba III already practiced some floodplain horticulture.
-They cultivated gourds, Phaseolus, and Canavalia beans, and plant fiber production was of great importance for their fishing economy.
-Therefore, they were “pre-adapted to a Cotton Revolution".
+They cultivated gourds, Phaseolus and Canavalia beans, and plant fiber production was of great importance for their fishing economy.
+Therefore, they were "pre-adapted to a Cotton Revolution".